aldianahot14/Slot-Machine/PROPOSAL.md

 11/30 --> Complete proposal, push TTT game
 <br>
 12/01 --> research different types of ways I can start spinning the machine.
 See how I can speed and slow the the machine at the end of the game.
+Creat a README!
 <br>
 12/02 --> start to create basic code.
 How will I randomize the game?
 <br>